eliwerstler/eliwerstler/README.md

 # Eli Werstler

 I’m a Computer Engineering and Computer Science student completing a dual degree at **Columbia University** and **College of the Holy Cross**.
-My work spans systems programming, AI, circuit design, backend development, and applied math.
-I like building things that actually run—whether that means an AI agent solving a toroidal game board, a peer-to-peer blockchain coordinating airport traffic, or a full-stack cooking platform that cuts food waste.
+My work includes systems programming, AI, circuit design, backend development, and applied math.
+I like building things.

-I apply the same mindset across engineering, poker, and research: stay rigorous, stay curious, and keep iterating.
+My interests span engineering, poker, and basktball.
+Stay curious.

 ---